gautamojha1997/Chord-and-CAN-algorithm-using-Akka-Framework/README.md

         - Load Data : Clicking this button calls method loadData(id.toInt) which loads the result in the form of string in the server.
 To load data append ?id=<any integer> to your link.
         - Lookup Data : Clicking this button calls method getData(id.toInt) which is used by the user to look data over a server node using Chord Protocol.
 To look-up data append ?id=<any integer> to your link.
         - Snapshot : Clicking this button simply returns all the result for the simulation.
         - Montecarlo : Clicking this button invokes the Rclient object to randomly select the 4 options from above.
+The 4 options are generated randomly and they are : 1.AddNode, 2.Snapshot, 3.LoadData, 4.LookupData.
+To use Monte-Carlo append ?number=<any integer> to your link.

 - ActorDriver
     - This object file defines the number of users, servers, ActorSystem, Actors (serverActor, userActor, supervisorActor).